SubahNawarMahi/SubahNawarMahi/README.md

  ### 👋 Hi, I’m @SubahNawarMahi
  ## 👀 I’m interested in Software Enginnering, Machine Learning, Data Analysis and Deep Learning.
-- 🌱 I’m currently studying Computer Science and Engineering at Khulna University of Engineering & Technology.
+- 🌱 I’m currently working as a Lecturer in Department of Computer Science and Engineering at Khulna University of Engineering & Technology.
 I hope to become a professional engineer one day.
 - 💞️ I love to learn new things and explore.
 - 📫